DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-1-how-hard-can-it-be/index.md

 ### Final Remarks

-And this is it, the beginning of IllumiKnowLabs and LabStore.
+And this is it, the beginning of IllumiKnow Labs and LabStore.
 We hope this will be ground-zero for many learning projects and collaborations, and for some cool tools in the spirit of open source!
 Drop us a line on our [discussion forum](https://github.com/IllumiKnowLabs/labstore/discussions) for LabStore, if you have something to share, or use the regular [DataLabTechTV](https://datalabtechtv.com/) social channels, and I'll make sure to convey any message to the team.